-Overview of the share classes Currency of share class LC, LD, PFC, PFD EUR Launch date LC LD, PFD PFC March 31, 2017 January 19, 2016 February 15, 2016 Initial issue price LC, LD PFC, PFD 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC LD, PFD Accumulating Distribution Front end load (payable by the investor) LC, LD PFC, PFD Up to 5% 0% Management Fee p.a. (payable by the sub-fund) LC, LD PFC, PFD Up to 1.95% Up to 1.15% Taxe d'abonnement (payable by the sub-fund) LC, LD, PFC, PFD 0.05%
+Currency of share class LC, LD, PFC, PFD EUR Launch date LC LD, PFD PFC March 31, 2017 January 19, 2016 February 15, 2016 Initial issue price LC, LD PFC, PFD 105 EUR (incl. front end load) 100 EUR Allocation of income LC, PFC LD, PFD Accumulating Distribution Front end load (payable by the investor) LC, LD PFC, PFD Up to 5% 0% Management Fee p.a. (payable by the sub-fund) LC, LD PFC, PFD Up to 1.95% Up to 1.15% Taxe d'abonnement (payable by the sub-fund) LC, LD, PFC, PFD 0.05%

-PFC and PFD:

-A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription:

-Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1%
+Dilution adjustment (payable by the investor) PFC and PFD: A dilution adjustment of up to 3% based on the gross redemption amount may be charged dependent upon the length of time for which the shares have been held since subscription: Redemption after up to 1 year: up to 3% Redemption after over 1 year up to 2 years: up to 2% Redemption after over 2 years up to 3 years: up to 1% Redemption after over 3 years: 0% Placement fee (payable by the sub-fund)

-PFC and PFD: Up to 3% for the benefit of the distributor.

-Please see the general section of the Sales Prospectus for further explanation.
+For additional costs, see clause 13 of the general section of this Sales Prospectus.

-- For additional costs, see clause 13 of the general section of this Sales Prospectus. - The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.
+The Management Company may, at its discretion, partially or completely dispense with the dilution adjustment.